awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* aws-cdk-lib.aws_kms.IKey

-KMS encryption key used by the Crawler.
+KMS encryption Key used by the Crawler.

 ---